rutujaingole/Jailbreaking-Deep-Models/README.md

 ## Project Overview

 Modern neural networks, despite achieving high accuracy on standard benchmarks, remain susceptible to carefully crafted perturbations that are often imperceptible to humans.
-This project demonstrates how such attacks can significantly degrade model performance, even reducing ResNet-34's top-1 accuracy from 76% to 0% under PGD—while appearing visually unchanged.
+This project demonstrates how such attacks can significantly degrade model performance, even reducing ResNet-34's top-1 accuracy from 76% to 0% under PGD, while appearing visually unchanged.

 Three attack strategies are explored:
 - **FGSM**: A fast, single-step attack used as a baseline